 Clause 3.1 of Schedule 2 of the access agreement limits the costs that the JVCs can recover from access seekers to those costs that have been efficiently incurred.
 Clause 3.2 and clause 3.3 of Schedule 2 of the access agreement sets out the specific types and categories of costs that are recoverable in accordance with the "Efficient Costs" principle, including:

 - capital expenditure;

 - operating expenditure; and

 - expenditure on corporate overheads.

-While the JVCs have not engaged experts to express a definitive view on the efficiency of all costs incurred by the JVCs, the JVCs consider that the costs that have been included within its cost base during the 2013-2014 financial year reflect the efficient costs incurred by the JVCs.
+The JVCs consider that the costs that have been included within its cost base during the 2014-2015 financial year reflect the efficient costs incurred by the JVCs.